V-Sekai/manuals/decisions/20230824-subdiv-for-lods.md

 ## Further Reading

 - [V-Sekai](https://v-sekai.org/)
-- This article is assisted by Aria.
+- This article is assisted by AI.